emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	Call a compiled C function from JavaScript.

-	The function calls/executes a compiled C function from JavaScript and returns the result.
-The C function can be defined in a C file, or be C-compatible C++ function defined using ``extern "C"`` (to prevent name mangling).
+	The function executes a compiled C function from JavaScript and returns the result.
+C++ name mangling means that "normal" C++ functions cannot be called; the function must either be defined in a **.c** file or be a C++ function defined with ``extern "C"``.

 	.. code-block:: javascript